coq/ceps/text/052-platform-release-cycle.md

 - if P has ML code, then it must be tested using the **standard configuration**.
   It can also be tested using another configuration.
 - if P is pure .v code we have two cases
-  - if it is a core platform component (has many users in the platform) the it must be tested using the standard configuration.
+  - if it is a core platform component (has many users in the platform) then it must be tested using the standard configuration.
 It can also be tested using another configuration.
   - if it is not a core component, then it can be tested with any configuration,